argoproj/argo-cd/docs/user-guide/private-repositories.md

 You can also manage TLS certificates in a declarative, self-managed ArgoCD setup.
 All TLS certificates are stored in the ConfigMap object `argocd-tls-cert-cm`.

-Managing TLS certificates via the web UI is currently not possible.
+Managing TLS certificates via the web UI is currently not possible, but will be introduced with **v1.3**

 > Before v1.2